OgidiNkemjika/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ## 0x13.
 JavaScript - Objects, Scopes and Closures

-**0-rectangle.js:** Writing an empty class Rectangle that defines a rectangle:
+**0-rectangle.js:** When Writing an empty class Rectangle that defines a rectangle:
 You must use the class notation for defining your class.